aarongilly/notes/content/Extended Markdown Syntax.md

 ---
 **Some lesser-supported Markdown syntaxes**

 While nearly **all** [[Markdown]] clients support the basic markdown syntax, there are some “official” extended syntaxes that are not as widely supported.
-These are, unfortunately, also things that applications have come up with their own non-standard ways to implement.
+These are, unfortunately, also things that applications have come up with their own non-standard ways to implement, including [[Notion Markdown]] and [[Obsidian]]-flavored markdown.

 Things commonly added: